namtran166/BootcampNotes/README.md

 Body:
 {
-    "book_id": <int:book_id>,       #required
+    "item_id": <int:item_id>,           #required
     "name": <string:name>,              #required
-    "author": <string:author>,      #required
+    "price": <float:price>,             #required
     "store_id": <int:store_id>          #required
 }
 ```
 #### Successful request
-In case we can upload your book, congratulations!
-We return a 201 Created response with your book as well:
+In case we can upload your item, congratulations!
+We return a 201 Created response with your item as well:
 ```
 {
-    "book_id": <int:book_id>,
+    "item_id": <int:item_id>,
     "name": <string:name>,
-    "author": <string:author>,
+    "price": <float:price>,
     "store_id": <int:store_id>
 }
 ```
 #### Unsuccessful request
-Too bad we cannot upload your book since someone already registered for this bookID!
+Too bad we cannot upload your item since someone already registered for this item_id!
 A 400 Bad Request response will be return with this message:
 ```
 {
-    "message": "A book with book_id <int:book_id> already exists."
+    "message": "An item with item_id <int:item_id> already exists."
 }
 ```
-In case you forgot to put a book name, a 400 Bad Request response will be sent back alongside with this message:
+In case you forgot to put an item name, a 400 Bad Request response will be sent back alongside with this message:
 ```
 {
-    "message": "This book needs a name."
+    "message": "This item needs a name."
 }
 ```
-The same thing happens when you forget to put an author, a 400 Bad Request response will be returned with this message:
+The same thing happens when you forget to put a price, a 400 Bad Request response will be returned with this message:
 ```
 {
-    "message": "This book cannot be written by no one."
+    "message": "This item needs a price."
 }
 ```
-In case you forgot to put a storeID, a 400 Bad Request response will be sent back alongside with this message:
+In case you forgot to put a store_id, a 400 Bad Request response will be sent back alongside with this message:
 ```
 {
-    "message": "Every book needs a store to sell."
+    "message": "This item needs a store to sell."
 }
 ```
 Did you forget to authorize yourself?
 You bet.
-Since our books are precious, we cannot allow anyone to go and just upload some random books!
+Since our items are precious, we cannot allow anyone to go and just upload some random items!
 A 401 Unauthorized reminder for you!
 ```
 {
     "description": "Request does not contain an access token",